clarkdatalabs/time_filter_map/README.md

   "features":[
     {
       "type": "Feature",
-      // All data that are either about the year or other stuff needed shown on the map "properties": {
+      // All informational data needed other than coordinates "properties": {
-        "Date": "1992",
-        "address": "2nd St.",
-        "Count": "1"
-      },
+        "Date": "1992", // associate with the slider "address": "2nd St.", // associate with tooltips "Count": "1" // associate with mark clusters and tooltips },
       // Keep the data of lat/lon here
       "geometry": {